How to Play Minecraft With Friends

 The majority of gamers playing Minecraft on a PC connect using public servers.
 Joining servers is entirely free, and you can locate them by visiting one of many server listing websites.
 Here’s how to join a server:

-- Visit a server listing website like the one mentioned above, and choose the server you like.
+- Visit a server listing website and choose the server you like.

-- Take note of the server’s IP address you would like to connect to.
+- Take note of the server’s IP address.

 - Copy the IP address to the Server Address field.